Saravanakumar2003/Portfolio/README.md

 - **Star:** If you find this project useful or inspiring, show your appreciation by starring it.

 Your support encourages continuous improvement and fuels the motivation to create more exciting projects!

+### Acknowledgements

+The initial design and code structure for this portfolio project were inspired by the [Evander Inacio Portfolio](https://github.com/EvanderInacio/Portfolio) repository.
+Special thanks to Evander Inacio for providing a foundation for this project.

+Later all the above modifications and enhancements were made to personalize the portfolio and add new features.
+The project continues to evolve with additional sections, integrations, and improvements.

 ## Author